arpan-lol/Cyborg-DB/README.md

 - **Backend**: Express API (local)
 - **Frontend**: Next.js UI (local)

-The only external call is to the Gemini API for chat generation, which can be replaced with local Ollama models for 100% air-gapped operation.

 ### Why Local Matters for Journalists

 | Concern | Cloud Solution | VEIL Local |